howerj/libforth/README.md

 The documentation is provided in three files: *MANUAL.md*, *README.md* (this file) and *TODO.md*.
-You probably want to start off with the file *MANUAL.md* which naturally contains the manual.
+You probably want to start off with the file *MANUAL.md* which naturally contains the manual. *FORTH.md* contains a tutorial on my dialect of Forth in more details than *MANUAL.md*.

 Please contact me with any errors you encounter.